Walk away, hang up, delete or shred

 "Build Your Buying Skills" was created by the Consumer Measures Committee (CMC), a joint federal/provincial/territorial committee.
 CMC provides a federal-provincial-territorial forum for national cooperation to improve the marketplace for Canadian consumers, through harmonization of laws, regulations and practices and through actions to raise public awareness.
-Another consumer information product developed by the CMC is the Canadian Consumer Handbook.
 The Office of Consumer Affairs at Industry Canada is the Secretariat for the CMC.

 You can also contact Your Provincial or Territorial Consumer Affairs Office for further information on any of these and other consumer topics, as they may have information that is more specific to the area where you live.

 Before You Buy

 - Stick to a spending plan to keep your finances in check.
 Ask yourself if this purchase fits into your budget.

 - Research products before you buy — especially big ticket items.
 Compare prices, service and warranties.

 - Read the fine print on a contract before you sign.
 Ask questions — it is your money.

 - Ask for references and check them before you hire a contractor.
 Your local Better Business Bureau can help.

 - Walk away, hang up, delete or shred an offer that sounds too good to be true.